jlai03/Transfer-Learning-for-Racial-Sparsity-in-Genomic-Breast-Cancer-Data/README.md

     This script currently looks at the distribution of the primary diagnosis.
 It also demonstrates a notable difference between infiltrating ductal carcinoma, lobular carcinoma, infiltrating ductal & lobular carcinoma, and other rarer types

+    End of script displays the distribution of race amongst the sample data.